digitaldavenyc/backbone.js-require.js-compass-sass-boilerplate/README.md

 Unfortunately there is not one single entity (such as Adobe, Apple or Microsoft) that can give us a collection of tools and a language API to write object oriented code in JavaScript & CSS.
 We have to piece it together ourselves with several libraries, and everyone has their own way of doing it, this is my way.

-This boilerplate is pretty dependency heavy but everything is open source and can be easily configured, I plan on adding a more detailed walk through on setting up the boilerplate soon.
+This boilerplate is pretty dependency heavy but everything is open source and can be easily configured.